Eugene-Kwaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file creates a file with a text inside.

 8-cwd state writes into a file result of command ls -la and if content already exists it is overwritten.

+9-duplicate_last_line actually duplicates the last line of the file.